-List A

-- U.S. Birth Certificate showing birth in one of the 50 states, the District of Columbia, Guam, American Samoa, Swain's Island, or the U.S. Virgin Islands;

-- Certification of Report of Birth, issued to a citizen born outside the U.S.;

-- Report of Birth Abroad of a U.S. Citizen:

-- Certification of birth in the United

-States issued by the Department of State;

-- U.S. Citizen ID card;

-- Northern Marianas Identification Card
+List A List B A WTPY or SOLQI if it indicates that U.S. Birth Certificate showing birth in one of the 50 states, the District of the social security number is verified.
+Columbia, Guam, American Samoa, Driver's license or ID card with a Swain's Island, or the U.S. Virgin Islands; photo or identifying information issued by Certification of Report of Birth, issued a federal, state or local government to a citizen born outside the U.S.; School ID card with photograph Report of Birth Abroad of a U.S. U.S. military draft card or draft record Citizen: Military dependent's ID card Certification of birth in the United Native American tribal document States issued by the Department of State; U.S. Coast Guard Merchant Mariner U.S. Citizen ID card; Card Northern Marianas Identification Card Court documents issued by the U.S. Department of Homeland Security;